clowa/Detektivspiel/README.md

 ## Import the database
 You have to import the database "detektivspiel".
 The corresponding [database dump](Detektivspiel.sql) is located in this repo.

-You can import the database eather via the mysql cli client or via a graphical MySQL interface.
+You can import the database either via the mysql cli client or via a graphical MySQL interface.
 There are probably more ways.

 **MySQL cli command:**